Flashback Friday: Pelicans flying over the Sea of Cortez

 Note: I did include a couple of other photographs of this fellow in an earlier post on Los Cabos lizards here previously.

-Bobbi and I enjoyed a beautiful walk around the art district of San José del Cabo one evening while we were in Los Cabos, Mexico.
+I enjoyed a beautiful walk around the art district of San José del Cabo one evening while vacationing in Los Cabos, Mexico.
 The galleries housed in character buildings stretching across a number of blocks were filled with wonderful Mexican art and we spent hours taking in what we could.

 The Mission of San José del Cabo Anuití is a cornerstone of that area of town and I had to take a few pictures of this historic church.

 When night arrived, we returned to the main square the church overlooks to see the lights in the pavilion, the big Christmas tree and the life-size Nativity scene.
 A dog charged out from the shadows as we passed by one gated establishment which served as a good surprise.
 Once at the square, artists had their paintings and sculptures on display which was a nice balance to the curated work in the galleries.

 A great day ended with a beautiful evening in an old part of San José del Cabo that was new to us.

 This Great egret (Ardea alba) stepped around the point and into view from the rocks where I was photographing.

 After a short pause, she flew across a small gap and began fishing.
 The head cocks back and then strikes into the water, rarely coming up without a fish.